lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 }
 ```

-## Path parameters with types
+## Path Parameters with Types

-You can declare the type of a path parameter in the function, using standard Python type annotations.
+You can declare the type of a path parameter in the function, using standard Python type hints.

 ```python
 from fastapi import FastAPI